 Half a lap cheong is 110 calories*, and full of sugar, unhealthy fats and sodium.

 One bowl is 350 Calories.
-These traditional delicacies with layers of seafood, fatty meat and vegetables have an unbalanced ratios of meat to vegetables.
+These traditional delicacies with layers of seafood, fatty meat and vegetables have an unbalanced ratio of meat to vegetables.

 A lot of the braised dishes like mushrooms, sea cucumber, fish maw, and ‘fat choy’ though braised are high in sodium, often using oyster sauce, soy sauce and salt.
 1 teaspoon of oyster sauce contains 306mg so consuming 2 teaspoons would already reach the upper limits of the daily intake per meal.